Stars Who Can't Stand Carrie Underwood

 Carrie Underwood had beef with Tony Romo

-Carrie Underwood dated NFL player Tony Romo for a brief time back in 2007, according to the New York Daily News.
-So when her song "Cowboy Casanova" came out, audiences were curious if the tune was secretly for Romo.
-But in a 2009 interview with Esquire, Underwood was clear that her track was not for Romo.
+Carrie Underwood dated NFL player Tony Romo for a brief time back in 2007.
+So, when her song "Cowboy Casanova" came out, audiences were curious if the tune was secretly about Romo.
+But in a 2009 interview with Esquire, Underwood was clear her track was not for Romo.
 "I would never immortalize a guy that did me wrong.
 I would never give him that much credit," she told the outlet.

 Following their split, Romo began dating Jessica Simpson, so things got a bit heated when Underwood claimed in the September 2008 issue of Allure that Romo called her a few times post-split.
 Underwood said, "I don't know.
 The phone will ring and it'll be him, and I'll maybe not answer."